glyphr-studio/Glyphr-Studio-1/README.md

  With lots of back-end improvements and the addition of Import / Export OTF, Glyphr Studio has reached Version 1 status.
 There are still many features left to add, and rough edges to clean up.
 But, expect a much faster release cadence than the Beta time-frame.
 Bug fixes and new features will be pushed to the site the moment they are finished!
+You can see what's new on the [Updates Page](http://help.glyphrstudio.com/overview_updates.html).

 ## Links
 | Website | [glyphrstudio.com](http://www.glyphrstudio.com) |